 The Honens Piano Competition takes place every three years and is considered one of the world’s most prestigious events of its kind.
 Honens prepares its Laureates for the rigours and realities of professional careers in music and creates opportunities for growth and exposure.
 The annual Honens Festival is one of Canada’s premier piano events.

 Esther Honens created a legacy of musical excellence to be enjoyed for generations.
 In 1991, knowing she was near the end of her life, Mrs. Honens gave $5 million to endow an international piano competition in Calgary.
 Her generosity, vision and love of music continue to touch lives of Calgarians, Canadians and musicians and music-lovers around the world.

 Our partnership with Honens sees United residents heading to concert halls for the Honens Piano Festival concerts and enjoy intimate in-house recitals by world-class Honens Laureates.

 Calgary Pro Musica

 Calgary Pro Musica encourages and celebrates the intimate art of chamber music.
-For 40 years, it has been enriching Calgary’s cultural life by presenting world-class artists and master classes led by visiting artists at the University of Calgary’s Department of Music.
+For more than 40 years, it has been enriching Calgary’s cultural life by presenting world-class artists and master classes led by visiting artists at the University of Calgary’s Department of Music.

 Concerts are presented within the Eckhardt-Gramatté Hall in the Rosza Centre at the University of Calgary.
 United’s sponsorship/partnership with CPM enables our residents to attend some of these performances and also to enjoy in-house recitals by young artists.